 Some key things to look for when weighing up different policies include:

-- How much you will be reimbursed per treatment: Different policies will reimburse you for different amounts, and may generally range from about 65% all the way up to 80% or more.
+- How much you will be reimbursed per treatment.
+Different policies will reimburse you for different amounts and can range from about 60% all the way up to 100%.

-- The total amount you can claim: The annual limit is the total amount you can claim back per year.
-Sub-limits will also apply for certain claims, which are individual limits for those specific treatments.
+- The total amount you can claim.
+The annual limit is the total amount you can claim back per year.
+Sub-limits will also apply for certain treatments.